Digital inclusion in Australia

-- Telstra’s Tech Savvy Seniors program assists older Australians to develop the technology skills and confidence they need to connect, participate and interact safely in the digital world.
-Delivered in partnership with the NSW, Victoria and Queensland state governments, since 2014 more than 110,000 seniors have received face to face training through the program.
+- Telstra’s digital capability programs build technology skills and confidence needed to connect, participate and interact safely in the digital world.
+Delivered in partnership with the NSW, Victoria and Queensland state governments, since 2014 more than 135,000 people have received face to face training through the program.

 - Telstra is working with the Northern Territory government under a matched funding model to install mobile base stations and broadband for remote Indigenous communities.
 This includes a $15 million infrastructure commitment from Telstra over three years in the Northern Territory with an additional $1.35 million per year commitment to other digital inclusion programs.

 - Telstra Safe Connections provides women impacted by domestic violence with access to a new Smartphone, pre-paid credit ($30) and information on the safe use of technology.
 The phones are distributed through WESNET agencies across the country.